-- In the following snippet, replace http://yoursitename.com with your new WordPress domain name, then insert it into the file and press Save & Close.
+- In the following code, replace http://yoursitename.com with your new site URL:

 If you prefer using an FTP client, the process will be almost identical.
-You’ll just need to use the FTP account credentials to access the site’s files.
+You’ll just need to use the FTP account credentials to access the site files.

 - Choose the database where your WordPress files are located and click Enter phpMyAdmin.

-- On the phpMyAdmin page, find the wp_options file.
+- On the phpMyAdmin page, find the wp-option file.